t0mbogle/NASA-search-engine/README.md

 ## Instructions for running the app

-*Please fork, then clone this repo if you wish to run it on your localhost.*
+*Please fork, then clone this repo if you wish to run it on your localhost*
 - `npm start` can be ran in the terminal to run the app on your localhost
 - `npm test` can be ran in the terminal to run all of the tests for this application or `npm test <filePath>` to run a specific testing suite